Acceptable Usage Policy

 · be threatening, abuse or invade someone else’s privacy, or cause annoyance, trouble or unnecessary stress;

 · be likely to trouble, upset, embarrass, alarm, scare or annoy any other person;

 · be used to impersonate any person, or be dishonest about your identity or connection to any person;

 · give the impression that they come from us, if this isn’t true; or

 · encourage or help an unlawful act, like (as an example only) copyright infringement or computer misuse.

 We can't and don't look at all material or content available on the internet or other people's activities.
 We're not responsible for any content or material belonging to other people or companies which you might be able to access through our services.
 Therefore, we can't guarantee to protect you from seeing things you might be offended by.

 You are responsible for protecting your YouFibre customer identification and associated password(s) you use to access our Services and your account with YouFibre.
 You’re also responsible for any use of your password.

-You SHOULD NOT disclose your customer YouFibre identification or password(s) to anyone else.
-If you do, YOU ARE responsible for their use of your account.
-If your customer identification or password are disclosed or used without your permission, you must tell YouFibre immediately.
-You MUST NOT use your customer identification or password(s) to use our Network or Website, in a way that YouFibre find unacceptable.
-Nor should you use them to access or try to access other parts of our Network or Services where we have not given you permission to do so.
+You should not disclose your customer YouFibre identification or password(s) to anyone else.
+If you do, you are responsible for their use of your account.
+If your customer identification or password are disclosed or used without your permission, you must tell us immediately.
+You must not use your customer identification or password(s) to use our Network or Website, in a way that we find unacceptable.
+Nor should you use them to access or try to access other parts of our Network, Services or Website where we have not given you permission to do so.